Define Sharing Rules

 Define a Sharing Rule

 - In Setup, use the Quick Find box to find Sharing Settings.
 This is the same page used to define org-wide defaults.

+- In the Sharing Rules area, click New and give your rule a label.
 The Rule Name text box populates automatically when you click it.

 - For the rule type, you can choose whether the sharing rule is based on the owner or based on criteria that records must match to be included.
 For this sharing rule, select Based on record owner.